microbiome/OMA/95_resources.md

 ### Other relevant containers

 * [DataFrame](https://rdrr.io/bioc/S4Vectors/man/DataFrame-class.html) which behaves similarly to `data.frame`, yet efficient and fast when used with large datasets.
-* [DNAString](https://rdrr.io/bioc/Biostrings/man/DNAString-class.html) along with `DNAStringSet`,`RNAString` and `RNAStringSet`  efficient storage and handling of long biological sequences are offered within the [Biostrings](https://rdrr.io/bioc/Biostrings/) package.
+* [DNAString](https://rdrr.io/bioc/Biostrings/man/DNAString-class.html) along with `DNAStringSet`,`RNAString` and `RNAStringSet`  efficient storage and handling of long biological sequences are offered within the Biostrings package [@R-Biostrings].
-* [GenomicRanges](https://bioconductor.org/packages/3.13/bioc/html/GenomicRanges.html) offers an efficient representation and manipulation of genomic annotations and alignments, see e.g. `GRanges` and `GRangesList` at [An Introduction to the GenomicRangesPackage](https://bioconductor.org/packages/release/bioc/vignettes/GenomicRanges/inst/doc/GenomicRangesIntroduction.html).
+* GenomicRanges ([@GenomicRanges2013]) offers an efficient representation and manipulation of genomic annotations and alignments, see e.g. `GRanges` and `GRangesList` at [An Introduction to the GenomicRangesPackage](https://bioconductor.org/packages/release/bioc/vignettes/GenomicRanges/inst/doc/GenomicRangesIntroduction.html).

 [NGS Analysis Basics](http://girke.bioinformatics.ucr.edu/GEN242/tutorials/rsequences/rsequences/) provides a walk-through of the above-mentioned features with detailed examples.